 Jemele Hill Biography

 Jemele Hill full name Jemele Juanita Hill is an American columnist for ESPN.com's Page 2.
-She is best known for former host of ESPN's First Take.
-She was born on December 21, 1975 in Detroit, Michigan, United States.
+She is best known for a former host of ESPN's First Take.
+She was born on December 21, 1975, in Detroit, Michigan, United States.
 Her father name is Jerel Brickerson.
 Her childhood days were rough.
 Her parents separated when she was young.
 She is American and is of African American ethnicity.
 She is five feet and six inches tall.

 Born in Detroit, Michigan, United States